What was life like in southwest Arkansas hundreds of years ago?

-- Join HSU students and volunteers from the Arkansas Archeological Society in analyzing artifacts from various research projects during our weekly Archeology Lab Days most Thursdays at the Caddo Center.
+- Join HSU students and volunteers from the Arkansas Archeological Society in analyzing artifacts from various research projects during our weekly Archeology Lab Days most Thursdays at Huneycutt House.
 For more information, contact Dr. Trubitt.

 Teaching and Mentoring

-- Students at Henderson State University can take courses in anthropology and archeology that can lead to a minor in Anthropology or may be applied to a minor in Museum Studies or a certificate in Forensics.
+- Students at Henderson State University can take courses in sociology and anthropology that can lead to a minor in Anthropology or a certificate in Forensics.
 Several of these courses fulfill Henderson State's nonwestern culture core requirement.
-Current students can find up-to-date information and course materials for anthropology courses on Canvas.
+Current students can find up-to-date information and course materials on Canvas.